furtherun/Introductory-Combinatorics-5ed/docs/exercises/char2.md

-# 第2章 排列与组合EX
+# 第2章 排列与组合

 ## EX1

 > For each of the four subsets of the two properties (a) and (b), count the number  of four-digit numbers whose digits are either 1,2,3,4, or 5:
 >
 > (a) The digits are distinct.
 >
 > (b) The number is even.
 >